ForkBench/Project-Manager/README.md

 It helps you to import quickly your projects presets, and to automatically do some tasks.

+# TODO

+- [ ] Add documentation for the program itself
+- [ ] Add documentation for programming languages
+- [ ] Add a tool to easily add presets (with a GUI ?) (maybe with a web interface ?)
+- [ ] Reconfigure the program with a GUI (Django ?)
+- [ ] Add presets for other languages
+- [ ] Cross-platform support (Nearly done)
+- [ ] Add tool downloaders (for example, download LaTeX, Processing, etc.) (maybe with a web interface as well ?)

+Globally :

+- [ ] Add a web interface to manage the program

 # Installation

 It's a simple Python script, so you need to install Python 3.6 or higher.